inputfalken/DynamoDB.SourceGenerator/README.md

 This source generator is crafted to simplify DynamoDB integration for your projects.
 It's designed to effortlessly generate the low-level DynamoDB API tailored to any DTO you provide.

-## Note
-This project has not been tested in any real scenario and currently serves as a hobby project.

 ## Installation

 If you want access to more high level reusable abstractions, utilizing builder patterns from the functionality of this library, check out [Dynatello!](https://github.com/inputfalken/Dynatello)